allegro/ralph-cli/README.md

 BTW, this repo should be considered as "work in progress", so stay tuned!

+## Relation to "beast" (old ralph-cli)

+This repo used to be inhabited by `beast` - an older version of Ralph's API command-line client, written in Python.
+It is no longer maintained, but you can still find its code on the `beast` branch.

 ## License

 `ralph-cli` is licensed under the [Apache License, v2.0](http://www.apache.org/licenses/LICENSE-2.0).